Written by

 Step 2: Download the macOS High Sierra full installer

-Before starting to download the installer, ensure your network connection is well.
+Before starting to download the macOS installer, ensure your network connection is well.
 We have experienced downloading failure caused by the unstable Wi-Fi.

 Click the link below to download the macOS High Sierra DMG file on your Mac.